signal18/docs.signal18.io/01.introduction/02.about/docs.md

   - [x] READ on replica can be COMMITTED READ under usage of the 10.2 semi-sync no slave behind feature

-Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and in some conditions with "No Data Loss", __replication-manager__ will track failover SLA (Service Level Availability).
+Leader Election Asynchronous Cluster can guarantee continuity of service at no performance cost for the leader and in some specific conditions with "No Data Loss",

-Because it is not always desirable to perform an automatic failover in an asynchronous cluster, __replication-manager__ enforces some tunable settings to constraint the architecture state in which the failover can happen.
+In the field, a regular scenario is to have long periods of time between hardware crashes: it is fine to analyze the state of the replication when crash happens, but  __replication-manager__ will track failover SLA(Service Level Availability) to give an historical view of the replication stream latency.

-In the field, a regular scenario is to have long periods of time between hardware crashes: what was the state of the replication when crash happens?
+It is not always desirable to perform  automatic failover in an asynchronous cluster, __replication-manager__ enforces some tunable settings to constraint the architecture state in which the failover can happen.

-We can classify SLA and failover scenario into 3 cases:
+We can classify SLA for automatic failover scenario into 3 states:

   - [x] Replica stream in sync
-  - [x] Replica stream not sync but state allows failover
+  - [x] Replica stream not sync but state allows automatic failover
-  - [x] Replica stream not sync but state does not allow failover
+  - [x] Replica stream not sync but state does not allow automatic failover

 !
 Staying in sync
 !